 |Step 13||Cut & Sew Garments|

-We start by dyeing the raw fiber to the desired shade which is the superior way toachieve lasting color.
+We start by dyeing the raw fiber to the desired shade which is the superior way to achieve lasting color.
 We then blend the fibers to achieve the desired content such as 100% wool, 90/10 wool/cashmere, or any other combination.
-From here we move to carding where we reduce the thickness of the wool fiber to make a fine roving suitable for spinning into yarn.
+We then move to carding where we reduce the thickness of the wool fiber to make a fine roving suitable for spinning into yarn.
 During the spinning process, we draw that roving out to about 20 times its original length and then twist it to make yarn strong enough for weaving.
-Last, we transfer the yarn onto large cones and ensure that it is perfect before moving on to the next process.
+Last, we transfer the yarn onto large cones and ensure that it is perfect before proceeding to the next process.

 Through the highly skilled process of Dressing/Warping, yarns are organized in a very specific order on a large dressing creel.
-Next is the Drawing-in process where the warp beam is prepared for the loom by manually drawing in the frame to control the weave pattern.
-Now weaving, where woven fabrics are formed by the interlacing of warp yarns which are set length ways on the machine, and a weft yarn which is inserted, usually at right angles, to the warp.
-Next, an important step in quality control, Greige Mending, where impurities are removed by hand from the raw, unfinished, woven fabric.
+Next is the Drawing-In process where the warp beam is prepared for the loom by manually drawing it in the frame to control the weave pattern.
+Now weaving, where woven fabrics are formed by the interlacing of warp yarns which are set length ways on the machine, and weft yarns are inserted, usually at right angles, to the warp.
+Finally, fabrics are sent to Greige Mending, an important step in quality control, wheree impurities are removed by hand from the raw, unfinished, woven fabric.

 We begin the finishing process by transforming the cloth into a useable material.
-Both a science and an art, it is up to a highly skilled technician using a combination of 12 different processes involving heat, steam, chemical or water treatments to bring the cloth to life.
+Both a science and an art, it is up to a highly skilled technician using a combination of 12 different processes involving heat, steam, chemical and water treatments to bring the cloth to life.
 Next we move on to fine mending where we analyze the fabric inch by inch and remove minor flaws and impurities that were not visible prior to finishing.
 Final Control is the last step before leaving the mill.
-Every yard of fabric is meticulously inspected 4 times before it is packaged for shipping.
-From here the final samples are put in to production for the consumer market.
+Every yard of fabric is meticulously inspected four times before it is packaged for shipping.
+From here the final samples are put into production for the consumer market.